kataras/iris/CONTRIBUTING.md

 ### Before Submitting an Issue
 First, please do a search in open issues to see if the issue or feature request has already been filed.
 If there is an issue add your comments to this issue.

-Second, [Star](https://github.com/kataras/iris/stargazers) & [Watch](https://github.com/kataras/iris/watchers) the Iris repo, I'm working very hard for this project, I need a confirmation that this project is used by someone else except myself.

 The Iris project is distributed across multiple repositories, try to file the issue against the correct repository,

 - [Iris - core](https://github.com/kataras/iris/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue)